-Participants in the mentoring program will also be given access to a range of online self-guided resources to foster conservation leadership, skills development, access to international networks, entrepreneurship, accelerated career trajectories, strategies for conservation impact and individual empowerment for their careers.
+Participants in the mentoring program were given access to a range of online self-guided resources to foster conservation leadership, skills development, access to international networks, entrepreneurship, accelerated career trajectories, strategies for conservation impact and individual empowerment for their careers.

 CEED Alumni Network

-The CEED Alumni Network has been designed to create and foster connectivity and opportunities for our past and present CEED associates and members.
-A suite of outreach activities will be implemented over 2017-2018 to engage with CEED Alumni for the purpose of online professional development, creating a strong conservation and environmental decision making community of practice, offering mentoring roles and access to potential partnerships, connections and information sharing.
+The CEED Alumni Network was designed to create and foster connectivity and opportunities for our past and present CEED associates and members.
+A suite of outreach activities were implemented over 2017-2018 to engage with CEED Alumni for the purpose of online professional development, creating a strong conservation and environmental decision making community of practice, offering mentoring roles and access to potential partnerships, connections and information sharing.

-As CEED enters its final year of formal Australian Research Council (ARC) funding, establishing our CEED Alumni Network will also provide an opportunity for us to showcase the diverse range of experience, careers, training and opportunities available to researchers in environmental decision science.
+As CEED entered its final year of formal Australian Research Council (ARC) funding in 2017-2018, establishing our CEED Alumni Network will also provided an opportunity for us to showcase the diverse range of experience, careers, training and opportunities available to researchers in environmental decision science.